Praful22/DBAirframe-Control/README.md

 ## Wind Models breakdown:

-1. Wind Shear Model :
+1. Wind Shear Model: The model block is a mathematical representation of shear (given altitude(h) and Direction Cosine Matrix(DCM)) wind in Military Specification MIL-F-8785C.

-2. Dryden Wind Turbulence Model :
+2. Dryden Wind Turbulence Model: The Dryden model is a mathematical model of continuous gusts that treats the linear and angular velocity components of continuous gusts as spatially varying stochastic processes and specifies each component's power spectral density.
+More at https://www.mathworks.com/help/aeroblks/drydenwindturbulencemodelcontinuous.html

-3. Discrete Wind Gust Model :
+3. Discrete Wind Gust Model:

 # DeHavilland Beaver's Dynamics and Parameters Breakdown:
 DeHavilland Beaver's Dynamics and Parameters